 If you’re an active individual that is concerned about their fitness, you have likely experienced the inevitable soreness and muscles aches that set in after an intense workout.

-While that’s completely normal, you have probably heard that a muscle stimulator could be the key to recovering faster or reducing pain.
+While that’s completely normal, you have probably heard that a muscle stimulator could be the key to getting rid of sore muscles after working out and recovering faster.
 And you would be right!

 A research study found: